on7dq/OST-Morse-Box-V3/README.md

  (* If you don't see anything in the HELP file, open it's properties and tick the "Unblock" box)

- EDIT December 8, 2023 : added setting of the contrast of the OLED display, with new AT-command AT+CONTRAST=nn, with nn = 0 ..
+ EDIT December 8, 2023 : added setting of the contrast of the OLED display, with new AT-command *AT+CONTRAST=nn*, with nn = 0 ..
 255